Uses and Types of Paper Chromatography

 1. Descending Chromatography

-Like its name, when using the descending chromatography, the solvents move downward on the paper.
+Like its name, when using descending chromatography, the solvents move downward on the paper.
 While using descending chromatography, the mobile phase moves downwards by gravity.
 Even though the setup is more complicated, the result of the separation is faster.

 2. Ascending Chromatography